Evel Knievel: Marriages and children

 Knievel was married twice.
 He and his wife Linda were married for 38 years.
-During their marriage, the couple had four children, two boys, Kelly and Robbie, and two girls, Tracey and Alicia.
+During their marriage, the couple had four children: two boys, Kelly and Robbie, and two girls, Tracey and Alicia.
 Throughout Kelly's and Robbie's adolescence, they performed at Knievel's stunt shows.
-Robbie continued into adulthood to perform as a professional motorcycle daredevil.
+Into adulthood, Robbie continued to perform as a professional motorcycle daredevil.
 After Evel's death, Kelly has overseen the Knievel legacy, including developing Knievel-related products and assisting Harley-Davidson to develop a museum exhibit.
-Knievel's courtship and marriage to Linda was the theme of the 1971 biopic.
+Knievel's courtship and marriage to Linda was the theme of the biopic 1971 film Evel Knievel.
 Linda and Evel separated in the early 1990s and were divorced in 1997 in San Jose, California.

 A municipal judge ordered Evel to stand trial for a weapons possession charge in 1994.
 Knievel was arrested in October at a Sunnyvale go-go bar on suspicion of battering his girlfriend, 25-year-old Krystal Kennedy of Florida.
 Sunnyvale police later discovered two handguns and some ammunition in the trunk of his car.
 The battering charge was dropped when Kennedy declined to cooperate.

 In 1999, Knievel married his girlfriend, Krystal Kennedy of Clearwater, Florida, whom he began dating in 1992.
 The wedding was held on November 19, 1999, on a special platform built on the fountains at Caesars Palace on the Las Vegas Strip (site of Evel's jump New Year's Eve 1967).
 Long-time friend Engelbert Humperdinck sent a recorded tribute to the couple.

 The couple was married for two years, divorcing in 2001.
 Following the divorce, Krystal Knievel was granted a restraining order against him.
 However, Krystal and Evel would work out their differences, living together until Knievel's death.
 According to the investment magazine, Registered Rep., Knievel left his entire estate to Krystal.